 There is no difference between the sucrose in a banana, the sucrose in a cake, or the sucrose added to a cup of tea.

 Won't eating sugar make me fat?

-Many people still mistakenly believe that sugar is fattening.
-Sugar is a carbohydrate.
-Eating plenty of carbohydrates and taking part in regular physical activity is the healthiest way to maintain a desirable body weight.
+Sugar is a carbohydrate and provides energy.
+Eating carbohydrates, particularly from starchy sources, and taking part in regular physical activity is the healthiest way to maintain a desirable body weight.